 4.1.8 Where a proportion of the Net Proceeds are used for refinancing, an estimate of the share of the Net Proceeds used for financing and refinancing, and the relevant Nominated Projects & Assets or investment areas which may be refinanced.
 This may also include the expected look-back period for refinanced Nominated Projects & Assets.
-No refinancing Х 4.2 The Issuer shall include in the Disclosure Documentation: 4.1.1 The investment areas, as provided in Clause 9.1, into which the Nominated Projects & Assets fall.
-Yes, project specific details provided X 4.1.2 The intended types of temporary investment instruments for the management of unallocated Net Proceeds in accordance with Clause 7.3.
-Yes, outlined in investment policy Х 4.1.3 The Verifier engaged by the Issuer for the mandatory verification engagements.
-Kestrel Verifiers X 4.1.4 The intended approach to providing Update Reports to reaffirm conformance with the Climate Bonds Standard while the Bond remains outstanding, including the location of the published documents.
+100% refinancing Х 4.2 The Issuer shall include in the Disclosure Documentation: 4.1.1 The investment areas, as provided in Clause 9.1, into which the Nominated Projects & Assets fall.
+Yes, project specific details provided Х 4.1.2 The intended types of temporary investment instruments for the management of unallocated Net Proceeds in accordance with Clause 7.3.
+No investment of funds as used for refunding Х 4.1.3 The Verifier engaged by the Issuer for the mandatory verification engagements.
+Kestrel Verifiers Х 4.1.4 The intended approach to providing Update Reports to reaffirm conformance with the Climate Bonds Standard while the Bond remains outstanding, including the location of the published documents.
 Posted to EMMA Х 4.1.5 The CBI Disclaimer provided in the Certification Agreement.
 Signed and agreed Х